Penn United

 Key Insights

-Actions such as joining events, accessing resources, or connecting with local businesses were present but inconsistently labeled and not clearly surfaced across the site.
+• Calls to action were inconsistently labeled and not clearly surfaced across the site.

 Style Guide